Operational Safety Services

 The operational safety services provide advice on selected operational aspects and on safety management and safety culture of nuclear power plants:

 - Independent Safety Culture Self Assessment (ISCA)

 - Peer Review of Operational Safety Performance Experience (PROSPER)

 - International Reporting System for Operating Experience (IRS)

-- Safety Aspects of Long Term Operation of Water Moderated Reactors Peer Review Service (SALTO)
+- Safety Aspects of Long Term Operation (SALTO)

 In 1982, the IAEA created the Operational Safety Review Team (OSART) programme.
 Under this programme, international teams of experts conduct in-depth reviews of operational safety performance at a nuclear power plant.
 They review the factors affecting the management of safety and the performance of personnel.
 As a result, the OSART programme has provided advice and assistance to Member States to enhance the operational safety of nuclear power plants.
 In addition, the OSART programme provides an opportunity to disseminate information on “Good Practices” which are recognised during OSART missions.

 OSART missions in general review performance in the following areas: